 - become more adept at finding ideas

-- discover how to give a talk that only you can give
+- discover how to tell stories that set you apart

 - exercise your mind in new ways

-Working with us both on these skills would normally start at $2,500. the investment for the TEDx Happy Hour is a fraction of that—just $497.
+Working with both of us on these skills would normally start at $2500.
+Your investment for the TEDx Happy Hour is a fraction of that: just $497.